brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 > If a class has no user-declared <ins>prospective</ins> destructor, a <ins>prospective</ins> destructor is implicitly declared as defaulted (9.4).
 An implicitly-declared <ins>prospective</ins> destructor is an inline public member of its class.

 > <ins>An implicitly-declared prospective destructor for a class X will have the form
 >
     :::cpp
     ~X()

 Change 10.3.6 [class.dtor], paragraph 10:

 > A <ins>prospective</ins> destructor can be declared `virtual` (10.6.2) or pure `virtual` (10.6.3); if <ins>the destructor of a class is `virtual` and</ins> any objects of that class or any derived class are created in the program, the destructor shall be defined.
 If a class has a base class with a virtual destructor, its destructor (whether user- or implicitly-declared) is virtual.

 # Acknowledgments

 Thanks to Gaby dos Reis, Daveed Vandevoorde, and Jonathan Wakely for helping bring us to this design.
-Thanks to Jens Maurer for the wording wizardry.
+Thanks to Jens Maurer and Richard Smiths for the lengthy discussions and wording wizardry.